 So it’s no surprise that the health and fitness niche is absolutely booming right now.

 This is nothing new — selling the dream of a super-fit body has always been big business.

-It all started way back in the 1960’s with “The Godfather of Modern Fitness” Jack LaLanne.
+Believe it or not, it all started way back in the 1960’s with “The Godfather of Modern Fitness” Jack LaLanne.

 Then came Jane Fonda’s aerobic craze of the 1980’s:

 Fast-forward to the 1990’s when everyone was fightin’ off the pounds with Billy Blanks’ martial arts-inspired “Tae Bo” workout…